Is your page load speed lagging?

 How Fast Should Your Page Load Speed Be?

-It’s no secret that in today’s busy, media-focused world, we expect things fast.
+It’s no secret that in today’s busy, media-focused world, we expect instant results.
+We want to access online content fast.

 As in, 3 seconds fast.

-And that, according to MachMetrics, is exactly what’s recommended: a page load speed of under 3 seconds.
+And that, according to MachMetrics, is exactly what’s recommended: an average page load speed of under 3 seconds.

 To be clear, keep in mind that most websites don’t actually meet that timeframe.
-In fact, most clock in at an average 8.66 seconds.
+In fact, the most average website load time in 2019 is clocked at 8.66 seconds.

 And keep in mind, stakes are high when it comes to mobile.

-The average time it takes to fully load the average mobile landing page is 22 seconds.
+The average time it takes to fully load on a mobile landing page is 22 seconds.
 However, research also indicates 53% of people will leave a mobile page if it takes longer than 3 seconds to load.

 For a more accurate idea of how yours should be performing, take a look at this chart, separated by industry: